josephchang10/Blue-Castle/README.md

 ![](images/screenshot3.png)

 ## Running the system
-1. You can access the system through the link: http://mersey.cs.nott.ac.uk/~psxjz8/login.php or download and open the `index.php` or `login.php` file on a php server.
+1. You can access the system through the link: http://mersey.cs.nott.ac.uk/~psxjz8/login.php or download the project files and open the `index.php` or `login.php` file on a php server.

 2. Login with default username(psxjz8) and password(123456).